Tāmaki Response projects

 - a plan to deliver excellent educational outcomes for all children and young people of Tāmaki.

-The Tāmaki Response team will work with the Ministry of Education, TRC, Manaiakalani Community of Learning, educators, parents, students, and a wide range of community members to produce the strategy.
+The Tāmaki Response team has worked with the Ministry of Education, TRC, Manaiakalani Community of Learning, educators, parents, students, and a wide range of community members to produce the strategy.

 Jobs & Skills Pathways

 Supporting people into employment and sustainable careers forms a vital part of the regeneration efforts in Tāmaki.